NewDawn0/gpt.el/README.md

 **History commands**
 + `gpt-history` `C-c h` Shows the prompt and response history
 + `gpt-clear-history` Clears the prompt and response history

+## FAQ
+- Getting a `GPT Error: Request failed` error means that the web request didn't go through as ChatGPT is overloaded with requests

 ## On a side note
 - This package should be crossplatform but has only been tested on macOs and Arch Linux